3PointCode/CLI-JiraClone/README.md

-### CLI Jira Clone in Rust
+# CLI Jira Clone in Rust
 ## Jira clone made in terminal with two primary features:
-<br /> 1.
-Epic CRUD
+1. Epic CRUD
-<br /> 2.
-Story CRUD
+2. Story CRUD

-<br /> CRUD stands for actions of creation, read, update and deletion.
+## Terminologies

+__Jira, Epic and Story__

-<br /> Jira is an industry-standard tool for tracking progress of software projects and more.
-An Epic is ususally used for entire initiatives, while a Story is a smaller unit of work with more specific information.
+Jira is an industry-standard tool for tracking progress of software projects.
+An Epic is usually used for entire initiatives, while a Story is a smaller unit of work with more specific instructions.

+__Model__
+Models describe how information is organized, transmitted or stored.

+__Database__
+Represent the component we use to store and access information for the application.

+__CRUD__
+CRUD stands for actions such as creation, read, update, and deletion.